MorbeusDesign/SignUpForm/README.md

 Login and Register Form
 ====================================

-A login and signup form using HTML, PHP, and MySQL.
-This form allows users to register and login.
+A Responsive Design Registration Form built with PHP, and Bootstrap latest versions.
-All information is stored in a MySQL database.
-After successful login the user is redirected to their dashboard.
+Currently, it serves as a template but is actively being developed and updates are expected in the near future.
-I enjoy making software so much!
-Please, if you see any issues make them known!
+Let me know if you encounter any problems or Issues!

 Documentation
 ===============